-A specific model has been developed and applied to derive the actual carbon emission reduction road map (detailed in figure 4).
+A specific model has been developed by Flughafen Zürich AG and applied to derive the actual carbon emission reduction road map year-by-year beyond the 2040 target (detailed in figure 4).

 Input parameters for the model consist of two categories: Basics and variables.
 Basics are the energy concepts as defined in the two strategic plans for buildings and vehicles and the targets and emission factors.
-The variables include assumptions on energy reduction opportunities, the choice of energy carrier (e.g. synthetic fuels, hydrogen, electricity) and energy costs.
+The variables include assumptions on energy reduction opportunities, the choice of energy source (e.g. synthetic fuels, hydrogen, electricity) and energy costs.
 The variables have always been adjusted in order to meet the targets and milestones.

-The output results first provide the reduction path and demonstrate the feasibility of the framework.
-The results further rehearse the split in different energy carriers and the associated costs for required investments and operations.
+The output results first provide the reduction path and demonstrate the feasibility of the framework (figure 5).
+The results further detail the split in different energy carriers and the associated costs for required investments and operations.
 As a special feature, some additional scenarios ("what if...") can be run.